Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 > The Moddable SDK requires macOS Sierra version 10.12 or newer and Xcode version 9 or newer.

 1. Download and install [Xcode](https://developer.apple.com/xcode/).
 Launch Xcode to install additional command line components when prompted.

+2. Create a `Projects` directory in your home directory at `~/Projects` for the Moddable SDK repository.

+	> Note: The Moddable SDK repository can be downloaded to any directory.
+These setup instructions assume the Moddable SDK is downloaded to the `~/Projects` directory.

-2. Download the [Moddable repository](https://github.com/Moddable-OpenSource/moddable), or use the `git` command line tool as follows:
+3. Download the [Moddable repository](https://github.com/Moddable-OpenSource/moddable), or use the `git` command line tool as follows:

 	```
+	cd ~/Projects
 	git clone https://github.com/Moddable-OpenSource/moddable
 	```

-3. Setup the `MODDABLE` environment variable to point at your local Moddable SDK repository directory and edit the `PATH` environment variable in your `~/.profile` to include the build directory:
+4. Setup the `MODDABLE` environment variable to point at your local Moddable SDK repository directory and edit the `PATH` environment variable in your `~/.profile` to include the build directory:

 	```
 	export MODDABLE="/Users/<user>/Projects/moddable"
 	export PATH="${MODDABLE}/build/bin/mac/release:$PATH"
 	```

-4. Build the Moddable command line tools, simulator, and debugger from the command line:
+5. Build the Moddable command line tools, simulator, and debugger from the command line:

 	```
 	cd ${MODDABLE}/build/makefiles/mac
 	make
 	```

-5. Launch the `xsbug` debugger from the command line:
+6. Launch the `xsbug` debugger from the command line:

 	```
 	open ${MODDABLE}/build/bin/mac/release/xsbug.app
 	```

-6. Verify the host environment setup by building the starter `helloworld` application for the desktop simulator target:
+7. Verify the host environment setup by building the starter `helloworld` application for the desktop simulator target:

 	```
 	cd ${MODDABLE}/examples/helloworld